SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ### edgedetect
 Property to enable the edge detector.
 The edge detector can be used to generate a pulse when detecting a rising edge on its input.
 To detect a falling edge, the TRUTH table should be programmed to provide inverted output.
-"In order to avoid unpredictable behavior, a valid filter option must be enabled" (note: that's what the datasheet says; it's not clear whether you can get the unpredictable behavior, or if the edge detecter won't be connected unless a filter or synchronizer is enabled).
+"In order to avoid unpredictable behavior, a valid filter option must be enabled" (note: that's what the datasheet says; it's not clear whether you can get the unpredictable behavior, or if the edge detector won't be connected unless a filter or synchronizer is enabled).
 Note that the edge detector is likely only of use when the output is being used for sequential logic or as the input to another logic block; it looks particularly useful on the odd LUT input to a J-K flip-flop sequential logic unit.

 ```c++
 logic::edgedetect::disable;      // No edge detection used